The Middle Funnel Vanishing Act: Where Google's answer engine killed your customer journey

 Google now serves the answer directly.
 Your prospect never reaches your site.
 They get their question answered without ever entering your sales process.

-This isn't just about losing traffic.
-You're losing the entire middle section of your customer journey where trust gets built and understanding deepens.
-In my experience working with UK businesses, this is where most conversions actually happen - not on the first visit, but after someone's had a chance to explore your expertise properly.
+In my experience working with UK businesses over the past 20 years, the middle funnel is where most conversions actually happen - not on the first visit, but after someone's had a chance to explore your expertise properly.
+When businesses lose these crucial touchpoints, their conversion rates plummet even when traffic appears stable.

 What Are AI Overviews and How Do They Impact Traffic?